ionelaSabinaMacovei/farm-animal-quiz/README.md

 5.
 - Expected - Play particular sounds for each quiz.
 - Testing - Press the play button.
-- Result - Plaing the same sound.
+- Result - Playing the same sound.
 - Fix - Fixed by using the setAstribute in function called displayOuestion and setting the right source and after adding particular sounds to the list questions.

 [Back to top](<#contents>)